Kamote cue is a classic Filipino street snack made with fried sweet potatoes coated in caramelized sugar.

 Kamote cue is best eaten fresh.
 If you do have leftovers, you can reheat them in a pan over low heat to soften the sugar again.

-- Maruya (banana fritters): Fried saba bananas dipped in rice flour batter.
+- Maruya: Banana fritters dipped in rice flour batter.

 - Banana cue: Fried bananas coated in caramelized sugar.

-- Biko: Sticky rice cooked in coconut milk and brown sugar, topped with latik.
+- Biko: Sticky rice with coconut milk and sugar, topped with latik.

 - Cassava suman: Steamed cassava cakes wrapped in banana leaves.

-- Minatamis na saging: Saba bananas cooked in brown sweet syrup.
+- Minatamis na saging: Saba bananas cooked in brown sugar syrup.

 Did you make this recipe?
 I would love to know!
 Your feedback helps me make better recipes.
 Please rate, review, or comment below.
 Questions about this recipe are welcome, too!